dfe-analytical-services/explore-education-statistics/README.md

 #### Adding variables

-Environment variables should be supplied to both the specific `.env.{env}` file and the `.env.example` file (example versions of variables should be placed here).
+Required environment variables should be supplied to both the specific `.env.{env}` file and the `.env.example` file (example versions of variables should be placed here).

 The `.env.example` file is used to validate that the `.env.{env}` file in use is not missing any required variables and consequently needs to be in sync with any changes.

 ### Dependency management with Lerna